 \textbf{Positivity:} To ensure that the conditional distributions above are well defined, we need an additional assumption known as \textit{positivity}, that is, absolute continuity of the two measures under $\mathcal E$ and $\mathcal O$ \citep[cf.][p.
 196]{dawid:2010}, stated as $P(Z_{i} \mid x_{i}, \gamma; \mathcal E) \;\ll\; P(Z_{i} \mid x_{i}, \gamma; \mathcal O)$, which is equivalent to $P(Z_{i} \mid x_{i}, \gamma; \mathcal O) = 0 \;\Rightarrow\; P(Z_{i} \mid x_{i}, \gamma; \mathcal E) = 0$ or $P(Z_{i} \mid x_{i}, \gamma; \mathcal E) \neq 0 \;\Rightarrow\; P(Z_{i} \mid x_{i}, \gamma; \mathcal O) \neq 0$.
 In particular, if the treatment $Z_i$ depends deterministically on the covariates $X_i$, inference across the observational and experimental settings would not be possible.

 Estimation of expectations \eqref{formula:ppexpectation} may be carried out using Monte Carlo integration by sampling from the posterior distribution of $(\Phi, \Psi)$.
-Since the distributions $P(Y_{i} \mid x_{i}, z_{i}, \phi; \mathcal O)$ and $P(X_{i} \mid \psi; \mathcal O)$ implied by the representation theorem are unknown, in practice these have to be replaced with statistical models.
-These do not necessarily have to be parametric \citep[that is, having finite dimensional $\Phi$ and $\Psi$, cf.][p.
-228]{bernardo:1994}, for instance, we would usually model $P(X_{i} \mid \psi; \mathcal O)$ with the empirical distribution of $X_i$; however, in practice the curse of dimensionality limits the use of nonparametric specifications for the outcome model, and dimension-reducing modeling assumptions will become a necessity.
+Because the distributions $P(Y_{i} \mid z_{i}, x_{i}, \phi; \mathcal O)$ and $P(X_{i} \mid \psi; \mathcal O)$ implied by the representation theorem are unknown, these have to be replaced with statistical models in practice.
+These models do not necessarily have to be parametric \citep[that is, having finite dimensional $\Phi$ and $\Psi$, cf.][p.
+228]{bernardo:1994}, for instance, we would usually model $P(X_{i} \mid \psi; \mathcal O)$ with the empirical distribution of $X_i$; however, in practice, the curse of dimensionality limits the use of nonparametric specifications for the outcome model, and dimension-reducing modeling assumptions will become a necessity.
 When finite dimensional parametrizations are used, model misspecification becomes a potential issue.
-In particular, one may lose the important property of valid inferences under the null hypothesis of no treatment effect, as will be elaborated in the following section.
+In particular, one may lose the important property of valid inferences under the null hypothesis of no treatment effect, which will be elaborated on in the following section.